tsgates/arch-wiki-markdown/wiki/Hlds.md

 Installation
 ------------

 First, install hlds from the AUR.
-Before configuring the server, we need to add an user with restricted rights which will be only used for HLDS:

-    $ useradd hlds

-And then assign the permissions to the program directory:

-    $ chown -R hlds:hlds /opt/hlds

-Now we change the user, switch the directory to /opt/hlds and begin download the game files, in this example for Counter-Strike 1.6, by executing this command (where username and password is your steam one):
+Now we begin download the game files, in this example for Counter-Strike 1.6, by executing this command (where username and password is your steam one):

-    $ su hlds && cd /opt/hlds
-    $ ./steam -command update -game cstrike -dir . -username <username> -password <password>
+    $ su hlds -C "/opt/hlds/steam -command update -game cstrike -dir /opt/hlds -username <username> -password <password>"

 Configuration
 -------------